KyrietS/screen-to-good-quality-gif/README.md

 No matter what your goal is, it's not easy to obtain good quality GIF from screen recording.
 The most popular tool [ScreenToGif](https://www.screentogif.com/) isn't the best option for making GIF 1920x1080.
 It'll be laggy and you won't get constant FPS.

-Follow this tutorial to get good quality GIF with 60 FPS that won't take huge amount of space.
+Follow this tutorial to get good quality GIF with 60 FPS that won't take huge amount of space. (ofc it depends on how much colors are in your GIF and how long it is)

 ## What you need
 * [ScreenToGif](https://www.screentogif.com/) (free) - for exporting GIF